CodePartnersMD/MD301-guide/curriculum/15/DISCUSSION.md

 ## Discuss

-Reply to this discussion with a quiz question to test your classmates’ knowledge of the readings.
-Alternatively, if you found yourself curious or found a topic unclear, ask a question to further your own knowledge.
-Then review your classmates' responses and answer one of their questions.
-If you are the first student to post a question, you do not need to go back and answer a question.
+Reply to this discussion with a takeaway from the readings.
+Consider how your perception of diversity and inclusion in tech may or may not be accurate based on the data and opinions presented in the readings.
+Then review your classmates' comments and reply to at least one comment.
+If you are the first student to respond, you do not need to go back and respond to a classmate's comment.